Andrew-Hutchcroft/3250-project1/README.md

 ## Folder Descriptions:

-### cleaning: Contains the subfolders of clean and preprocessed data to show the transformation to clean data
+cleaning: Contains the subfolders of clean and preprocessed data to show the transformation to clean data

-### code: Contains subfolders of notebooks and scripts to show the code I am using
+code: Contains subfolders of notebooks and scripts to show the code I am using

-### scripts: Contains READ.me
+scripts: Contains READ.me

-### Data: Contains a subfolder of raw and final data to show the original data and the finalized data
+Data: Contains a subfolder of raw and final data to show the original data and the finalized data

-## Change Log
+## Change Log (updates on project progress)

-### This section will show the updates in my project
+Pre Processed Data: 11/16/2024 AJH

+Cleaned Data: 11/18/2024 AJH

 ## To do list

-### Shows the list of various tasks I have completed and still need to complete
+Shows the list of various tasks I have completed and still need to complete

-[] task 1
-[x] task 2
+~[x] task 1~ - Preprocess Data
+~[x] task 2~ - Clean Data
-[] task 3
+[] task 3 - Finalize Data
-~[x] task 4~

 ## Data Dictionary